 Hello, dear one.
-I’m here to accompany you in honoring what truly delights your heart in a soulful, embodied way.
+I’m here to accompany you in honoring what truly delights your heart in a soulful, embodied way in the messy and miraculous of everyday life.
 I’m here to hold space for you to bring your life into rhythm with what is sacred to you.

 I write about the sacred in everyday life, compassionate parenting, and following what delights our hearts.
-My life is about “listening within” and following what I hear, with presence, devotion and focus.
+My life is about “listening within” and following what I hear, with presence, devotion and focus as I fumble, fall, rise, and embrace my everyday life.
 I hold space in Compassion Coaching and Somatic Psychotherapy for gentle, healing experiences that nourish your nervous system and inner vibrancy.
-I support you to listen within, nourish your connections, honor what delights your heart, and share your light in the world.
+I support you to listen within, nourish your connections, honor what delights your heart, and share your light in your home and our world.
+And together, we create a more compassionate world.
+Because our world needs a big dose of compassion and people who are honoring what is sacred.

 Over the last 20 years, I have worked in the world of wellness at universities, nonprofits, churches, public health settings, and counseling centers in Latin America and the U.S. Exploring my own inner landscape through my life-long studies of mindfulness, meditation, yoga, spirituality, and social justice inform everything I do.
 I bow in gratitude to my children who are my teachers, my husband’s quiet way as medicine for my soul, and my family who have nourished me.
 From the first book of Hafiz poetry that mom gave to me, Hafiz’s words are weaved within all I am.
 I am deeply influenced by the teachings of Thich Nhat Hanh, Oscar Romero, Tara Brach, Jack Kornfield, and Thomas Merton.
 I am called to honor the voice of the Beloved within me to be a modern-day mystical poet with a feminine way of discovering the sacred and inspiring delight in our everyday lives.
 I teach, write, speak, parent, and nourish others from this sacred space.